 Hosting annual day-long retreats, organizing workshops with nationally-known teachers, and collaborating with other mindfulness organizations.

-New events are added several times a year.
-Here is a sampling of previous events.
+New events are planned several times a year

 The llamas, ducks and chickens were the perfect background for the first Ann Arbor Center for Mindfulness Winter Retreat, held on Saturday January 14.
 Over 50 people gathered for six hours to sit together in silence.